 Medicinal tags include Anti-inflammatory, Antiseptic, Febrifuge, and Expectorant.
 See Medicinal tag key for more information.

-Common usage mirrors balsam poplar, but to not be repetitive let’s highlight the “sunscreen” this tree is covered in.
+Common usage mirrors balsam poplar (but “balsam” poplar, as you might guess from the name, is much more usable to make Balm of Gilead!)
+To not be repetitive let’s highlight the “sunscreen” this tree is covered in.
 There’s a chalky powder that covers the bark which protects the trees from UV rays.
 It can be dabbed on as a sunscreen in a pinch (just don’t rub it in).
 Check out our bit on balsam poplar to learn about using the bud resins and bark.

 The bark is highly esteemed against fevers, although usually, you should let a fever run its course.